flox/flox/CONTRIBUTING.md

 See the [bats usage documentation](https://bats-core.readthedocs.io/en/stable/usage.html) for details.

+## Man Pages

+Unreleased changes to `man` pages are available from the `nix develop` shell but you will need to restart the shell or call `direnv reload` to pick up new changes.

 ## Rust Style Guidelines

 - In general, structs should derive `Clone` and `Debug`.